 This shows the name of the folder in which the catalog will be stored and the chosen file name with the suffix .lrcat (for lightroom catalog).

-This particular catalog references around 20,000 raw photos but only takes just over 800 MB of the available hard drive—a space that’s over 600 times smaller than the total space taken by the photos themselves.
+This particular catalog references around 20,000 raw photos.
+But it nly takes just over 800 MB of the available hard drive.
+This is over 600 times smaller than the total space taken by the photos themselves.

 Under the ‘Backup’ section, you can set how often Lightroom backs up your catalog (Note: Lightroom does not back up your actual photos—just the catalog).